HarryAllen1/tsa-grouping-thing/docs/admin/timeline.md

 ## Fall

 Eliminations are held.
+You can use the "Events without member overlap" section underneath each event detail to assist in planning events (using this ensures that members will avoid participating in multiple eliminations in a single day).
 After each elimination, the event is narrowed to the advancing teams and [results are posted](./results.md).
 [The "Lock team creation when full" switch](./teams.md#lock-team-creation-when-full) is enabled for that event to prevent necessitating additional eliminations.

 ## Late Fall/early Winter